akimdesign/misc-work/Photoshop/psNotes.md

 **Crop and Straighten in Camera Raw**

-- Open in bridge then right click on image and select Open in Camera Raw -
+- Open in bridge then right click on image and select Open in Camera Raw
+- you can straighten and crop images here before adjusting in Photoshop
+- same tools available
+- straighten tool [A]
+- double click to straighten image automatically
+- doesn't allow transparent corners when cropping

+**Perspective Crop Tool**

+- allows you to take 2D artwork that's captured in perspective and remove all perspective -